qiaoyuet/STAT450-550-Project-GovtAgencies-Mirror-Repo/README.md

 ### Case Summary

-The project aims to better understand the distribution of the employment for China's government braches: taxation administration services and Environmental Protection Agencies (EPAs), and mainly, the number of staffing at each government level, from year 1992 to 2013.
-Employment in taxation services are diviede into two branches covering the state tax bureau (STB) and local tax bureau (LTB).
-The project is interested in finding whether there is, or when there is, and by how much there is a change in the organization of the tax offices.
-Are there any relationships among the age composition, education levels, and the amount of work force per area?
+The project aims to better understand the distribution and trends of employment for two of China's government branches: Taxation Administration Services and Environmental Protection Agencies (EPAs).
+Mainly, we will analyze the number of staffing at each government level, from year 1992 to 2013.
+Employment in taxation services are divided into two branches covering the state tax bureau (STB) and local tax bureau (LTB).
+The client is interested in finding whether there is, or when there is, and by how much there is a change in the organization of the tax offices.
+Additionally, are there any relationships among the age composition, education levels, and the amount of work force per area?

 This project consists of the following objectives:
 - 1. To visualize data in a clear and appealing ways to identify any patterns and trends for government staffing.